Castles of scotland

 And thir three stanes ye'se never get"

-So you done it, you gone said it.
-You've wished eternal ruin on a house, you've stolen some stones from a church and sequestered them in 3 secret locations, and the curse is that they'll never fair well until they're reunited in the castle, but also they are cursed to never find them.
+So you done it, you gone and said it.
+You've wished eternal ruin on a house, you've stolen some stones from a church and sequestered them in 3 secret locations, and the curse is that they'll never fare well until they're reunited in the castle, but also they are cursed to never find them.
 Doesn't seem sporting mate.
 It also seems probably time to talk to someone.
 Scarily enough though, no eldest son has lived to succeed his father as the new owner of Fyvie.
 Which is statistically unlikely.

 Hermitage